himanshusharma930/MNIST/README.md

-# 🤖 Node Languague Translation with Hugging Face Function
+# 🤖 Text generation with hugging face Function

-Translate text using the Hugging Face API.
-Enter English text and get the French translation.
+Ask question, and use Huggingface inference models to get the answer.

 ## 🧰 Usage